speciationgenomics/speciationgenomics.github.io/_pages/fastp_filtering_reads.md

 ### PolyG tail trimming
-This feature is enabled for NextSeq/NovaSeq data by default, and you can specify -g or --trim_poly_g to enable it for any data, or specify -G or --disable_trim_poly_g to disable it.
+This feature is enabled for NextSeq/NovaSeq data by default, and you can specify -g to enable it for any data, or specify -G to disable it.

 ### Removal of adapter sequences
-Adapter trimming is enabled by default, but you can disable it by -A or --disable_adapter_trimming.
-Adapter sequences can be automatically detected for both PE/SE data.
+Adapter trimming is enabled by default, but you can disable it with -A. Adapter sequences can be automatically detected for both PE/SE data.

 ### Length filter
 Reads below the length threshold (e.g. due to adapter removal) are removed.
 Length filtering is enabled by default.
-The minimum length requirement is specified with -l or --length_required.
+The minimum length requirement is specified with -l.

 ### Quality filtering
-Quality filtering is enabled by default, but you can disable it by -Q or --disable_quality_filtering.
-Currently fastp supports filtering by limiting the number of uncalled (N) bases (-n, --n_base_limit, Default 5) and the percentage of unqualified bases.
+Quality filtering is enabled by default, but you can disable it with -Q. Currently fastp supports filtering by limiting the number of uncalled (N) bases (-n, Default 5) and the percentage of unqualified bases.
 To filter reads by its percentage of unqualified bases, two options should be provided:
-* -q or --qualified_quality_phred     Quality threshold per base required.
+* -q : Quality threshold per base required.
 Default: 15, which means that a Phred quality score of at least 15 is required
-* -u or --unqualified_percent_limit   Percent of bases allowed to be below the quality threshold to keep the read (0~100).
+* -u : Percent of bases allowed to be below the quality threshold to keep the read (0~100).
 Default 40 means 40% bases can fail the quality threshold.
 If more bases fail, the read is removed.